From university research studies to part-time jobs, there are plenty of opportunities to make extra money on campus. See what's open.

 Locomotion learning study

-The Neuromechanics Lab needs volunteers for a study on learning and effort in a walking task.
+The Neuromechanics Laboratory is seeking volunteers for a study on learning and effort in a walking task.
 They are interested in how the effort involved in a movement impacts how you learn in a new environment.
 The task involves walking on a treadmill with separate belts for each foot at walking speeds.

 You must be English-speaking, between 18–35 years old, have normal or corrected vision, no movement control or vestibular problems, and no recent orthopedic surgeries or broken bones.